DouglasTitze/DouglasTitze.github.io/_posts/2023-11-02-n-ary-tree-level-order-traversal.md

 class Solution:
     def levelOrder(self, root: 'Node') -> List[List[int]]:

+        # Exit if the input is empty
         if root == [] or root == None: return []

+        # Intialize the queue and levels output list
         que = deque()
         que.append(root)
         levels = []

+        # Iterate through the queue until it is empty
         while que:

+            # Intialize the current levels list
             curLevel = []

+            # Iterate through ONLY the current number of elements in the queue
             for _ in range(len(que)):

+                # Extract the current node and add its value to the curLevel list
                 curNode = que.popleft()
                 curLevel.append(curNode.val)

+                # Add all the children of the current node to the queue, UNLESS the child is None
                 for child in curNode.children:
                     if child != None:
                         que.append(child)

+            # Append all the current level's values to the output list
             levels.append(curLevel)

         return levels